tliron/exturl/README.md

 `NewValidURL()` also supports relative URLs tested against a list of potential bases.
 Compare with how the `PATH` environment variable is used by the OS to find commands.

-The combination of relative URL and archive support allows for embedded relative URLs, for example as imports or references in configuration files or parsed code.
-These trivially will "always work" whatever the base URL is, whether it's a directory in the local filesystem, a tarball, and even a remote tarball.
-Exturl will do the heavy lifting to make sure that the content is readable.

 Also supported are URLs for in-memory data using a special `internal:` scheme.
 This allows you to have a unified API for accessing data, whether it's available externally or created internally by your program.

-Finally, there are tools for mocking and testing, e.g. a `MockURL` type that can mimic any scheme with arbitrary data, and support for custom URL transformation functions, including straightforward mapping of URLs to other URLs.
+Finally, there are tools for mocking and testing, e.g. a `MockURL` type that can mimic any scheme with arbitrary data, and there is support for custom URL transformation functions within a context, including straightforward mapping of URLs to other URLs.
 For example, you can map a `http:` URL to a `file:` or `internal:` URL.

 Example
 -------